Virtual Linking Bids for Market Clearing with Non-Merchant Storage: Introduction

-This time-linking property also has to be considered in the pricing problem.
-By default, the market does not remember the price at which the storage was charged and thus considers any energy available at the beginning of a market horizon as free.
+By default, the market does not remember the price at which the storage was charged and thus considers any energy available at the beginning of a market clearing to be free.
 Therefore, the resulting market price might be lower than the price the storage system paid to charge.
-In \cite{frölke2022efficiency} we proposed a method to reestablish the connection between the different market intervals and retrieve prices that send the proper signal to the storage system.
-However, it is only valid under the assumption of perfect information, which does not correspond to a realistic setup.
-The problem of connection between current and future time periods with uncertain realization has also been identified in the case of remuneration of the storage system with financial storage rights \cite{Bose2019Some}.
-This situation has also been observed in the case of demand response in \cite{werner2021pricing}, which could be seen as a virtual type of storage in the case of load shifting \cite{morales2022classifying}, and is therefore also covered by this paper.
+While this is not a problem when the storage system is always initially empty, it becomes critical to consider this aspect when non-myopic decisions are made regarding the final state of energy.
+In~\cite{Frölke2024Efficiency}, a method is proposed to reestablish the connection between different market clearings and retrieve prices that send the proper signal to the storage system.
+However, the method is only valid under the unrealistic assumption of perfect information.
+The problem of connecting current and uncertain future time periods has also been identified in the case of remuneration of the storage system with financial storage rights~\cite{Bose2019Some}, or for demand response~\cite{Werner2021Pricing}.
+A modeling approach to reflect the transfer of energy between time periods has been introduced in~\cite{Zhang2022Pricing}.
+However, the authors do not discuss the valuation of the charged energy in subsequent market clearings.
+The problem of valuation has been studied in~\cite{Werner2021Pricing} for demand response in terms of deviation from a scenario with no flexibility, which cannot always be applied in the case of a storage system.
+Unlike in markets with merchant storage, where the storage operator accounts for the time-linking effects when formulating bids, in markets with non-merchant storage, it becomes the responsibility of the market operator to ensure that the storage system recovers its costs.
+This problem is thus specific to non-merchant storage and critical to address in this context.

-In real-time markets, which include ramping products that can span over several time periods, a common approach is to use a multi-interval market clearing, where only the decisions over the first time periods, termed the \emph{decision horizon}, are implemented, while the decisions over the rest of the horizon are advisory \cite{chen2022pricing, zhao2020multi, hua2019pricing, cho2022pricing}.
-It can help to make future-aware decisions regarding the state of energy at the end of the decision horizon.
-However, even in this framework, the final decision might have an impact if the window is not long enough.
-Moreover, it also suffers from issues with pricing, even in a deterministic setup, as shown in \cite{hua2019pricing}.
-The work in \cite{hua2019pricing} proposes two methods to reintroduce a link to previous intervals but does not prevent the need for non-transparent uplift payments.
-In~\cite{chen2022pricing}, an argument for non-uniform pricing is made, but the prices they obtain are highly dependent on the forecasts used.